c0wsaysmoo/plane-tracker-rgb-pi/README.md

 I've updated all the weather scenes so if there is an error it'll just display ERR instead of freezing the clock.

-I am having slight issues with the map drawing when it comes to extremly long distances where it draws the route going the wrong direction.
-I have yet to figure it out maybe someone can take a look at the map_generator.py file.

 Now logs the closest flights to your location and farthest destinations!

 1. **Top N closest flights** to your location (`MAX_CLOSEST`)